Manitoba Music is the hub of Manitoba’s vibrant music community.

 Throughout the year, Manitoba Music hosts professional development events, including workshops and panels, featuring top industry professionals and songwriters from across Canada and beyond.
 We also provide mentor sessions, one-on-one training with our staff, as well as informal discussions with successful local artists and industry professionals.

-We keep our members informed about variety of topics, including deadlines, funding information, performance opportunities, and important industry developments through our weekly e-newsletter, quarterly printed newsletter, website, social networking sites, and through direct one-on-one contact.
+We keep our members informed about variety of topics, including deadlines, funding information, performance opportunities, and important industry developments through our weekly e-newsletter, website, social networking sites, and through direct one-on-one contact.

 Represent and Promote

 Our popular website is a tool to help promote our members and the Manitoba music scene both here at home and around the globe.
-Features include comprehensive concert listings, streaming radio, weekly music downloads, a searchable artist and industry directory, profiles for all our members, and a variety of useful resources for music fans, artists, and industry alike.
+Features include comprehensive concert listings, streaming playlist, weekly music downloads, a searchable artist and industry directory, profiles for all our members, and a variety of useful resources for music fans, artists, and industry alike.
 The site routinely gets over 50,000 pageviews per month and has over 11,000 regular users who keep coming back for all the latest news and music.
 Manitobamusic.com is also a source for music supervisors and talent buyers searching for music for their projects.

 Manitoba Music places a strong focus on the development of partnerships with regional and national organizations as well as members of the local cultural communities.
 These partnerships allow us to access new communities while strengthening and expanding our own.
 The partnerships come in many forms, from co-productions of professional development events to showcases and concert presentations to joint market development initiatives.
 These relationships are key to further expansion and promotion of our music industry.
 Find out more at manitobamusic.com/partnerships

-Manitoba Music and the Winnipeg Folk Festival co-present a regular series of open mic nights at The Handsome Daughter, hosted by a different Manitoba Music member on the third Tuesday of each month (except June, July, and August).
+Manitoba Music presents a regular series of open mic nights, hosted by a different Manitoba Music member on the third Tuesday of each month (except June, July, and August).